Blabberbox » Society:Thoughts on society, current events, trends, etc.Share on Twitter

 November 11th, 2016 | Posted by pftq in Society | #

 This is a long piece but one I've been thinking through for a long time.
-I've come gradually to see people as being in one of three Tiers when it comes to their motivations, mindset, and ability to make things happen.
+I've gradually come to see people as being in one of three Tiers when it comes to their motivations, mindset, and ability to make things happen.
 Before I begin, I want to make clear that this is not about one group of people being better than another.
-It is also not a relative scale or spectrum; the conditions for each group are discrete.
-There is no in-between.
-It's how you think and are motivated most deep down, not how you want to be or what you portray outwardly.
-Lastly, these are mindsets, not people.
-It has nothing to do with social status, quality of character, etc. For sake of discussion, we assume everyone is well-intentioned, honest, and overall good people.
+It also has nothing to do with social status, quality of character, etc. For sake of discussion, we assume everyone is well-intentioned, honest, and overall good people.

 Talking with an Ivy Leaguer on Wall Street